A shopper’s guide to Bristol

 The Mall is located on the M4 and M5 interchange, so if you are travelling through Bristol, it is a great place to break up your journey and stretch your legs as you wander the two floors of shops.
 It is open until late, has a wide choice of restaurants and thousands of free car parking spaces.

 Found in Shepton Mallet, Kilver Court Designer Village was created by Mulberry founder and English designer Roger Saul.
-Kilver Court focuses on bringing the best designer brands to the Somerset, home to over 50 designer brands which offer up to 70% off RRP all year round.
+Kilver Court focuses on bringing the best designer brands to Somerset, home to over 50 designer brands which offer up to 70% off RRP all year round.

-Kilver Court is truly experiential shopping destination home to a stunning 3.5-acre public garden and Garden Nursery offering unusual but beautiful plants, garden accessories and outdoor furniture.
+Kilver Court is truly an experiential shopping destination home to a stunning 3.5-acre public garden and Garden Nursery offering unusual but beautiful plants, garden accessories and outdoor furniture.